UBC-MDS/DSCI-532_2025_10_hong-kong-tracker/reports/m2-reflection.md

 - **Enhanced Layout Adaptability**: Implement **responsive design principles** to ensure optimal visualization across different screen sizes.
 - **Improved Geospatial Interactivity**: Introduce **direct filtering within the map component**, allowing users to interact with specific control points more intuitively.
 - **Harmonization of Chart Styling**: Apply a consistent visual theme across all charts to improve the overall user experience.
+- **Performance Optimization:** The current application exhibits slow loading times, particularly when handling filters or updating the map.
+Optimizing data processing efficiency might help the responsiveness.

 If time permits, these enhancements will be prioritized to maximize the dashboard’s effectiveness.